 Rise of codeine addiction

 Because of its habit-forming properties, codeine manufacturers recommend the drug should not be consumed for more than four days at a time.
 If users continue to take codeine for longer period a tolerance to the drug is developed.
 Thus more codeine is required in order to feel the desired ‘high’.
 In fact chronic users have been known to crush up codeine tablets and snore and/or inject the drug.
 This helps users experience a sense of euphoria similar to that experienced during heroin use.

 What happens during codeine rehab?

 Users who have developed an addiction to codeine experience a range of uncomfortable withdrawal symptoms when detox is attempted.
 Many codeine addicts are unable to bear such symptoms without professional medical assistance.
 Fortunately Ocean Recovery Centre offers a comprehensive codeine rehabilitation programme.
 This programme typically lasts for four weeks.
 Patients arrive at a rehab centre to undergo a medical examination.
-This examination is conducted by a psychiatrist.
+This examination is conducted by a qualified member of staff.
 A fully tailored rehabilitation plan is written up.
-The psychiatrist determines the duration and severity of codeine addiction.
+Staff determine the duration and severity of codeine addiction.
 This helps determine the approximate length of required detox.
 Patients with a chronic and long term addiction to codeine may require a lengthy detox period.
 This is so powerful withdrawal symptoms are appropriately treated before therapy and counselling sessions begin.